HamzaMalikProjects/CEN100-Introduction-to-Engineering-Projects/README.md

 This repository is intended for academic reference only.
 All work submitted to this course must comply with [Policy 60 – Academic Integrity](https://www.torontomu.ca/senate/policies/pol60.pdf).
 Any unauthorized use, copying, or reproduction of the contents herein may constitute academic misconduct.

-Please use responsibly and uphold the integrity of your learning experience.

 ---

 © 2021 Hamza Malik